openresty/lua-nginx-module/README.markdown

 1. Use the [ngx.shared.DICT](#ngxshareddict) API provided by this module.
 1. Use only a single nginx worker and a single server (this is however not recommended when there is a multi core CPU or multiple CPUs in a single machine).
 1. Use data storage mechanisms such as `memcached`, `redis`, `MySQL` or `PostgreSQL`.
-[The ngx_openresty bundle](http://openresty.org) associated with this module comes with a set of companion Nginx modules and Lua libraries that provide interfaces with these data storage mechanisms.
+[The OpenResty bundle](http://openresty.org) associated with this module comes with a set of companion Nginx modules and Lua libraries that provide interfaces with these data storage mechanisms.

 [Back to TOC](#table-of-contents)